Not every Netflix original series has become as big as 'Stranger Things' and 'Orange Is The New Black'.

 The streaming giant has scored a succession of hits since it launched its first original series, House Of Cards.
 However, not every show has captured the collective imagination like Orange Is The New Black and Unbreakable Kimmy Schmidt.

 “Hemlock Grove is an example that just… didn’t connect with the audience that we thought it would,” Sarandos told the Daily Telegraph.

 Based on Brian McGreevy’s novel of the same name, horror series Hemlock Grove launched on Netflix in 2013.
 It ran for three seasons, the last of which launched in 2015.

 All will be revealed.
 Hemlock Grove, The Final Chapter, streaming exclusively on Netflix, October 23, 2015.
-SUBSCRIBE: //bit.ly/29qBUt7 About Netflix: Netflix is the world’s leading Internet television network with over 83 million members in over 190 countries enjoying more than 125 million hours of TV shows and movies per day, including original series, documentaries and feature films.
+SUBSCRIBE: http://bit.ly/29qBUt7 About Netflix: Netflix is the world’s leading Internet television network with over 83 million members in over 190 countries enjoying more than 125 million hours of TV shows and movies per day, including original series, documentaries and feature films.
 Members can watch as much as they want, anytime, anywhere, on nearly any Internet-connected screen.

 A recent report claimed Netflix is planning to spend a massive $6 billion (£4.9 billion) on new content next year.
 The streaming giant has scored further hits this year with new original series Stranger Things and The Crown, plus its continuation of Charlie Brooker’s Black Mirror.

 Meanwhile, another recent report claimed Netflix is planning to make some content available to watch online in the near future.

 Having ruled out the possibility of offline playback in 2014, CEO Reed Hastings spoke more encouragingly about offering viewers this option in April, saying the streaming service should “keep an open mind” about it.